piyalidas10/System_Design/Redis/Data_Store_in_Redis/README.md

+# Data That Should NOT Be Stored Only in Redis

+Because Redis is primarily an in-memory store, data that must never be lost should have a permanent copy elsewhere.

+Examples include:

+❌ Bank transactions
+❌ Orders (source of truth)
+❌ Customer records
+❌ Payment history
+❌ Medical records
+❌ Employee payroll
+❌ Permanent audit logs

+These belong in a durable database such as PostgreSQL, MySQL, SQL Server, or MongoDB.
+Redis can cache them for performance, but it should not be the only place they exist.

 # What data we can store inside Redis ?
 Redis is an in-memory key-value data store, so you should store data that is: